 The detection of an event is based on the shape of the signal that arrives at the pin.

-HIGH modes, the interrupt will loop as long as the signal does not change state.
+HIGH modes, the interrupt will repeat until the signal changes direction.

 Here are the different types of interruption detection possible:

-Pin.IRQ_HIGH_LEVELtriggers the interrupt when the signal is at 3.3V
+Pin.IRQ_HIGH_LEVELactivates the interrupt when the voltage of the signal is 3.3V.

-Here is a skeleton script in MicroPython that allows you to use a signal received by your Pi Pico to activate an external interrupt.
+This example script in MicroPython allows you to use a signal received by your Pi Pico to activate an external interrupt.

 from machine import Pin pin_button = Pin(14, mode=Pin.IN, pull=Pin.PULL_UP) def interruption_handler(pin): ... pin_button.irq(trigger=Pin.IRQ_FALLING,handler=interruption_handler) while True: ...

-isr to designate the interrupt routine, i.e. the function that will be executed after the interrupt (here it is called
+isr stands for Interrupt Routine, which is the function executed after the interrupt is triggered (here it is called

-It is recommended to write an interrupt function (
+It is essential to write an interrupt function (

-isr ) as fast as possible to avoid disturbing the main program.
-For example, it is not recommended to send data via I2C, SPI directly from an interrupt.
-It is better to use flags in the form of boolean to store the detection of an event and then process it in the main loop.
+isr ) quickly to avoid interrupting the main program.
+For example, sending data via I2C or SPI directly from an interrupt is not recommended.
+A better approach is to use a boolean flag to store the detection of an event and then handle it in the main loop.

-We try to limit the number of actions performed within an interrupt is recommended to avoid overloading the system.
+Limiting the number of actions performed within an interrupt is recommended to avoid overloading the system.
 A common practice is incrementing a variable within the ISR (Interrupt Service Routine) and completing the long tasks in the main code according to the value of this variable.
-Here is an example that counts the number of times you press a push button.
+For example, here is code that counts the number of times a button is pressed.

-We use a global variable to be able to write to it inside the interrupt routine.
+We use a global variable to write to it inside the interrupt routine.

-Even if the variable is defined at the very top of the Python script, you must add the keyword
+It is important to note that when a variable is created at the top of a Python script, the keyword

-global when the variable is used in a function.
-This tells the Python interpreter to use the global variable rather than creating a local variable (with the same name) that would only be used in the context of the function’s execution.
+global must be used when referenced within a function.
+This tells the Python interpreter to use the global variable rather than creating a local version of the same variable that would only be used within the function.